Redislabs-Solution-Architects/redis-aws-game-dev-day-workshop/exercises/exercise-1-start.md

 The provided database comes with many users pre-loaded, so let's query a few and find out what Hashes are all about.

-* Retrieve the Hash and all its attribute key/value pairs from Redis
+* Retrieve the Hash and all its attribute key/value pairs from Redis:
 ```
 hgetall user:ygreen6478
 ```
-* Retrieve a single attribute from the Hash
+* Retrieve a single attribute from the Hash:
 ```
 hget user:ygreen6478 mmr
 ```

 Did you notice that Redis has different commands for different data structures?
 For instance, a `get` command will not work on a hash, but it will work on all other data structures.
 And an `hget` will work on a hash but not on another data structure.
 If you try this you will get a 'WRONGTYPE' error.
 Don't know the type of a certain key?
-You can ask Redis the type of the `user:lars` key by typing:
+You can ask Redis by typing:
 ```
 type user:ygreen6478
 ```